-In January 2016, we initiated a Phase 1/1b clinical trial for CPI-444 in which we administer CPI-444 as a single agent and in combination with Tecentriq (atezolizumab).
-In this ongoing trial, we plan to enroll patients with many different types of cancer, and while we completed enrollment in the dose-selection part of the trial in November 2016, it may be difficult to enroll such a diverse group of patients in subsequent parts of the trial.
-For instance, there will be ten different treatment cohorts in the clinical trial and it may not be possible to fully enroll all the cohorts or any expansions thereof.
-Furthermore, if patients are unwilling to participate in our studies for any reason, including the existence of competitive clinical trials for similar patient populations or the availability of approved therapies, the timeline for recruiting subjects, conducting studies and obtaining regulatory approval of our product candidates may be delayed.
+In our ongoing trial of CPI-444, we have enrolled over 235 patients with many different types of cancer and disease specific cohorts for renal cell cancer and non-small cell lung cancer are continuing to enroll.
+We have also been adding patients with various cancers to investigate higher doses of our drug as part of a protocol amendment.
+We also anticipate enrolling patients with many different types of cancer in our Phase 1/1b trial of CPI-006.
+If patients are unwilling to participate in our studies for any reason, including the existence of competitive clinical trials for similar patient populations, the availability of approved therapies or negative perceptions of the safety or efficacy of our product candidates, the timeline for recruiting subjects, conducting studies and obtaining regulatory approval of our product candidates may be delayed.
 Our inability to enroll a sufficient number of subjects for any of our future clinical trials would result in significant delays or may require us to abandon one or more clinical trials altogether.